In 1972, a small community school with 50 students was officially established in a city that looked very different than it does today.

 A reception was held in the library for the dignitaries, parents and friends, and Mr. Patrick Reilly, principal, conducted a tour of the school.

 1985 - 1993

-ACS reflects the capital’s expansive growth with over 600 students from more than 40 countries.
-In 1989, the current President of the UAE and Ruler of Abu Dhabi, His Highness Sheikh Khalifa bin Zayed Al Nahyan granted the adjacent land to accommodate ACS’ annually increasing enrollment, introducing modern science and computer labs, a gymnasium, a 25-meter swimming pool, and a performing arts and music center.
+ACS reflected the capital’s expansive growth with more than 600 students from more than 40 countries.
+In 1989, the late President of the UAE and Ruler of Abu Dhabi, His Highness Sheikh Khalifa bin Zayed Al Nahyan granted the adjacent land to accommodate ACS’ annually increasing enrollment, introducing modern science and computer labs, a gymnasium, a 25-meter swimming pool, and a performing arts and music center.
 With the addition of Grades 10-12, ACS evolved into a U.S. accredited, college-preparatory institution.
 In 1993, ACS graduated its first class of Seniors.

 2000 - Today

-In June 2018, the Board announces that the leadership of Abu Dhabi has granted ACS land to build a new, state-of-the-art campus on Saadiyat.
+In June 2018, the Board announced that the leadership of Abu Dhabi had granted ACS land to build a new, state-of-the-art campus on Saadiyat.
 In 2020, ACS opened an award-winning Elementary School Innovation Lab, recognized by the International Schools Awards for its innovative technology programs for students ages 5-10 and joined the Global Online Academy consortium of schools.